deepak-chouhan/deepak-chouhan/README.md

 ## I'm Deepak

 Passionate student of MIT Art, Design, and Technology University.
 Designing things and solving problems are two of my greatest passions.
-I have developed games as well websites.
+I have developed games as well as websites.
 I've spent over a year working with famous technologies.
 I've been concentrating my efforts lately on learning and developing my Data Science and Web development skills.

 - Portfolio - https://deepakchouhan.herokuapp.com/
 - Linkedin - https://www.linkedin.com/in/deepak-chouhan-a396591b3/